100 years of economic insights for Indiana

 2. Labor force and employment data are available on STATS Indiana: www.stats.indiana.edu/laus/laus_view3.html.

-7. Total nonfarm employment and sectoral employment come from the Current Employment Statistics (CES) of the U.S. Bureau of Labor Statistics: https://www.stats.indiana.edu/ces/ces_naics/.
+8. Total nonfarm employment and sectoral employment come from the Current Employment Statistics (CES) of the U.S. Bureau of Labor Statistics and are available on STATS Indiana: https://www.stats.indiana.edu/ces/ces_naics/.

-17. The RV shipment data are obtained from the RV Industry Association website: https://www.rvia.org/historical-rv-data.
+17. The RV shipment prediction data are obtained from the RV Industry Association website: https://www.rvia.org/rv-roadsigns-quarterly-forecast.